BentoBoxWorld/docs/docs/gamemodes/AOneBlock/Commands.md

-# OneBlock Commands
+# AOneBlock Commands

-OneBlock has a lot of the same commands as BSkyBlock.
+AOneBlock has a lot of the same commands as BSkyBlock.
 These are the unique ones:

 ## Admin Commands